-Now, let us briefly comment on the relations (3) and (4).
-First, note that the linear dependence on seniority τ in Eq.
-(4) implies that an average representative of each cohort possesses an acceleration parameter a, which is fixed during the whole scientific career.
-Moreover, the parameter increases with T (cf. Tab.
-I and Fig. 6), certifying that younger (in terms of T) scientists are better skilled to produce more papers than their older colleagues at the same point of the scientific career.
-It is a matter of debate whether the differences in a are due to better adaptation of young people to technological achievements (i.e. computers and the Internet), or they result from the rough competition between researchers, and are one of syndromes of the publish-or-perish phenomenon.
-In the next section, exploiting relations (3) and (4), we will show that regardless of the reasoning the explanation of accelerated productivity naturally emerges as a result of treatment of the scientific community by means of methods borrowed from equilibrium statistical physics.
+terms of T) scientists are better skilled to produce more papers than their older colleagues at the same point in their scientific career.
+It is a matter of debate whether the differences in a are due to better adaptation of young people to technological achievements (i.e., computers and the Internet), or they result from the rough competition between researchers, and are one of the syndromes of the publish-orperish phenomenon.
+In the next section, exploiting relations (3) and (4), we will show that regardless of the reasoning the explanation of accelerated productivity naturally emerges as a result of the treatment of the scientific community by means of methods borrowed from equilibrium statistical physics.

 III.
-THEORETICAL APPROACH TO SCIENTIFIC PRODUCTIVITY - DEN-SITY OF STATES UNDERLYING SCIENTIFIC COMMUNITY
+THEORETICAL APPROACH TO SCIENTIFIC PRODUCTIVITY-DENSITY-OF-STATES UNDERLYING THE SCIENTIFIC COMMUNITY